Intelectron6/Electronics-and-Communication/README.md

 # Electronics-and-Communication
-Notes for basic subjects of Electronics and Communication Engineering.
+Notes for basic subjects required for Electronics and Communication Engineering.
 The content is largely relevant to GATE ECE syllabus.

 1. Signals & Systems
 2. Electrical Circuit Theory